Andereoo/TkinterWeb/docs/source/api/htmlframe.rst

 ==========================

 .. warning::
     The API changed significantly in version 4.0.0.
-See :doc:`upgrading` for details.
+See :doc:`../upgrading` for details.

 The :class:`~tkinterweb.HtmlFrame` widget is a Tkinter frame that provides additional functionality to the :class:`~tkinterweb.TkinterWeb` widget by adding automatic scrollbars, error handling, and many convenience methods into one embeddable and easy to use widget.